-Fees Billed by Independent Registered Public Accounting Firm for Fiscal Years 2016 and 2015
+Fees Billed by Independent Registered Public Accounting Firm for Fiscal Years 2017 and 2016

-Crowe Horwath LLP Audit and Non-Audit Fees
+Audit and Non-Audit Fees

-The following table presents fees billed for professional audit services rendered by Crowe Horwath LLP for the audit of the Company's annual financial statements for the years ended December 31, 2016 and December 31, 2015, and reviews of the consolidated quarterly financial statements included in the quarterly reports on Form 10-Q and fees billed for other services rendered by Crowe Horwath LLP for the years ended December 31, 2016 and December 31, 2015
+The following table presents fees billed for professional audit services rendered by Crowe Horwath LLP for the audit of the Company's annual financial statements for the years ended December 31, 2017 and December 31, 2016, and reviews of the consolidated quarterly financial statements included in the quarterly reports on Form 10-Q and fees billed for other services rendered by Crowe Horwath LLP for the years ended December 31, 2017 and December 31, 2016.

-ember 31,
+Years Ended December 31,

-2016 2015
+2017 2016

-Audit Fees (1) \$350,000 \$360,000
+Audit Fees (1) \$384,500 \$350,000

-Audit-Related Fees (2) 41,500

-Tax Fees (3) 70,113 76,959
+Tax Fees (2) 61,456 70,214

-All Other Fees (4)
+All Other Fees (3) -

-Total \$420,113 \$478,459
+Total \$445,956 \$420,214

-- Audit Fees include fees associated with reviews of the Company's quarterly reports on Form 10-Q, consultation regarding accounting and reporting matters related to the audit and review of documents filed with the SEC for 2016 and 2015. - (2) Audit-Related Fees principally include fees incurred for the partial audit of a potential business acquisition and other agreed upon procedures performed in 2015. - (3) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities and foreign tax research. - (4) All Other Fees consist of fees other than Audit Fees, Audit-Related Fees and Tax Fees.
+(1) Audit Fees include fees associated with reviews of the Company's quarterly reports on Form 10-Q, consultation regarding accounting and reporting matters related to the audit and review of documents filed with the SEC for 2017 and 2016.
+There were no audit related fees to report for 2017 or 2016.

+(2) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities and foreign tax research.

+(3) All Other Fees consist of fees other than Audit Fees, Audit-Related Fees and Tax Fees.